How long can hold out?

 Joe,

-It would appear from your description of the assignments that the two women from whom your grandfather received interest both received assignment of a straight-forward 1/2 of 1% participating royalty in land in Rosebud County, Montana.
+It would appear from your description of the assignments that the two women from whom your grandfather received interest both received assignment of a straightforward 1/2 of 1% participating royalty in land in Rosebud County, Montana.
 You say that your grandfather then used the template of the assignments to the women to make assignment of 1/6 of 1% royalty to himself and your grandmother as joint tenants with right of survivorship.
 Are there identical assignments from each of the ladies to your grandparents?

-If the above is the case, the owner who assigned to the two women held at least 1% royalty at the time of the assignments in to them and there are no intervening assignments of record in the county out of them before they conveyed to your grandparents, then your grandfather and grandmother properly received assignment of a royalty interest in whatever lease was valid at the time of the assignments.
+If the above is the case, the owner who assigned to the two women held at least 1% royalty at the time of the assignments to them and there are no intervening assignments of record in the County out of them before they conveyed to your grandparents, then your grandfather and grandmother properly received assignment of a royalty interest in whatever lease was valid at the time of the assignments.

 The interest they received was an interest in the royalty created by the oil and gas lease, and not an interest in the minerals.
 If the lease that was in effect at the time your grandparents received their assignment has expired, and it was not the intent of the parties that your grandparents own a fee title interest to the minerals, their interest would have expired with the lease.